 The lyrics - the oral history - are being reflected musically in ever so many ways that go well beyond the realm of Blues.
-Bibb has laid out a tapestry of different musical styles, a fabric of closely woven and interlocking fibres that come natural to the listener.
+Bibb has laid out a tapestry of different musical styles, a fabric of closely woven and interlocking fibers that come naturally to the listener.
 We could label the music in so many ways that we might miss out on the purpose, the meaning of it all.
-As you may know us by now we are not of the labelling kind, so what is the meaning of all this?
+As you may know by now we are not of the labeling kind, so what is the meaning of all this?

 If we were to sum up the album into one central overarching theme, one keyword, that really concerns its creator it would be this: MIGRATION.

 Where Bibb's previous release 'Migration Blues' was predominantly a well-crafted Blues on migration, Bibb, so we feel, goes in overdrive on the topic with this album.
 The theme is there in every track.
 You might not notice it because of all the coloration in music and word, but it is there.
-It is the backbone, the frame, on which this multi-coloured tapestry was woven; it's the fire underneath the stove upon which this meal was cooked.
+It is the backbone, the frame, on which this multi-colored tapestry was woven; it's the fire underneath the stove upon which this meal was cooked.
+And rightly so.

 Tracklist Global Griot: